 How versatile and unique this little grain is, although technically it’s not a grain at all, but rather a chenopod, closely related to beets and spinach.
 That’s probably why it’s so nutritious.
-Quinoa pronounced “Qin-wah” comes from the Andean region of Ecuador, Bolivia, Colombia and Peru and if you’re looking for in South Korea, I suggest you try i-herb.
+Quinoa pronounced ”Qin-wah” comes from the Andean region of Ecuador, Bolivia, Colombia, and Peru.

-To cook 1 cup of quinoa add 1 3/4 cups of water to a pot and bring to the boil.
-Reduce the heat and allow it to simmer uncovered for 20-30mins, stir occasionally and then fluff with a fork.
+To cook 1 cup of quinoa, add 1 3/4 cups of water to a pot and bring to a boil.
+Reduce the heat and allow it to simmer uncovered for 20-30mins, stirring occasionally, and then fluff with a fork.
 This will make around 4 servings and can be served hot or cold.

 I like my quinoa cold in a salad.
 Quinoa salad is so versatile you can tinker it to your taste.
-Add any cooked vegetable or sliced sweet veggies.
-My suggestion is:
+Add any cooked vegetables or sliced sweet veggies.

 Toss in a bowl and share with 3 friends…., or do as I do and pack it in a container to be an envious work lunch.